Garv31/Garv31/README.md

 I build software with a bias toward the backend — the parts that have to stay correct under load, not just look good in a demo.
 My interest in engineering started with algorithmic problem solving, which is still how I approach most systems: define the constraints first, then design around them.

-Most of my recent work sits at the intersection of full stack development and system design — building APIs and data models that hold up as an application grows, not just ones that work on day one.
-I care about the reasoning behind an architectural decision as much as the decision itself.

-Outside of coursework, I spend time reading about distributed systems and cloud infrastructure, and translating that into side projects rather than leaving it as theory.

 ```yaml
 Currently Building : Full-stack applications with a focus on backend architecture